depakmurthy/yii2-advanced-quickstart/README.md

     <br>
 </p>

-An quick start pacakge with all the pretty SEO-friendly URL enabled for both the frontend and backend.
+An quick start package with all the pretty SEO-friendly URL enabled for both frontend and backend.
 The application is built using advanced pattern and has a modular structure.

 REQUIREMENTS
 -------------------